The Troubles in Portadown: Overview

 The parade was one of three which had been staged by the Orange Order to march through the Tunnel and was the scene of rioting from as early as 1873.
-In the modern troubles this flashpoint became the source of confrontation between the Catholics of the Tunnel area and Protestants from neighbouring Edgarstown, often exacerbated by men from other areas within the town reinforcing the numbers on either side.
-On several occasions in the 1970s this resulted in gun battles between the Royal Ulster Constabulary and locals.
+In the modern troubles, this flashpoint became the source of confrontation between the Catholics of the Tunnel area and Protestants from neighbouring Edgarstown, often exacerbated by men from other areas within the town reinforcing the numbers on either side.
+On several occasions in the 1970s, gun battles took place between the locals and the Royal Ulster Constabulary attempting to control the violence.
 See "Two Hundred Years in the Orange Citadel" here.